kiriappeee/Word-To-Markup-Converter/README.md

 * Select the type of markup you want
 * Select the file you wish to save to
 * _For HTML only._ Select the header and footer template.
 If these are not selected then a very basic header and footer section will be added before and after the body of the html file.
 * _For HTML only._ Input the title of the document.
-This will automatically search for the title field if an HTML header has been given and replace it. _**This feature is not yet built in.
-For now a title is specified only for the default header.**_
+This will automatically search for the title field if an HTML header has been given and replace it.

 ##Feature List (Done and todo)##